Planning Guide for a Trip to Zion National Park in August

 The other three Zion National Park scenic drives are open to vehicles, and we highly recommend them all!

-Zion National Park Hikes
+Zion National Park Hikes in August

-August is summer monsoon season which may affect some Zion National Park hikes, especially The Narrows and The Subway since they are considered slot canyons.
+August is summer monsoon season which may affect some some Zion National Park summer hikes, especially The Narrows and The Subway since they are considered slot canyons.
 We recommend you check with the Visitor Center for updated flash flood warnings.

 And get current trail conditions before setting out on any hike because the Zion landscape is always changing which means trails may close due to falling rocks, rockslides and other unsafe conditions.

-Angels Landing pilot program begins April 1, 2022.
-On and after April 1, 2022, hikers going to Angels Landing will need a permit.
+Angels Landing permithikers going to Angels Landing will need a permit any time of year!.
 The National Park Service (NPS) will issue permits using online lotteries at Recreation.gov.

-The Subway and The Narrows are two famous canyoneering trails at Zion National Park.
-These hikes involve route finding, rappelling, hiking, and swimming!
 Some of these technical hikes require a permit, and all overnight trips in these areas also require a permit.
-If you want to give it a try, check out these canyoneering tours!
+If you want to give it a try, book a Zion canyoneering tour!

-Photographing Zion
+Photographing Zion in August

 If you’re a landscape photographer, check out our guide all about Zion National Park photography.
 Keep in mind that sunrise and sunset at Zion you’re looking for the reflected light on the rock structures, and not the sun rising or setting.